-Whether you’re out to create a simple form for school or an extensive form to measure customer loyalty, make sure it ticks the following boxes:
+Whether you’re looking to create an elaborate form to measure brand loyalty or a simple questionnaire for school, make sure it meets the following criteria:

 Don’t waste 1 second of your time creating a boring survey.
 We’ve got bells and whistles others don’t.
 Captivate!
 Engage!
 Be belly and whistly!